 Commissioner Anthony “Tony” J. Paradiso was appointed by the Seneca County Republican Central Committee on July 29, 2019.
 Paradiso will finish the term of former commissioner Holly Stacy.
 The term is set to expire at the end of 2020.
 Paradiso has a Bachelor of Science Degree in Education from Bowling Green State University and an Associate of Science Degree from the University of Cincinnati.
 His professional career started in 1980 when he taught business and coached football at Norwalk High School.
 He then was owner and operator of Point Drive-Thru Carry Out Convenience Store in Tiffin from 1981-1983.
 In 1983, Paradiso became an insurance agent specializing in Life, Disabilities and Annuity Sales for Northwestern Mutual Life Insurance Company in Tiffin.
 Paradiso left Northwestern in 1991 and was an instrumental player in the purchase of Tiffin Insurance Agency.
 In 1996, Paradiso formed Heritage Insurance and be Chief Executive Officer.
 In January 2002, the company merged with Cavalear Insurance and the Ohio Benefit Group to become Celaris Group.
 For Celaris Group, Paradiso was President of the Financial Services Division.
 He was responsible for centralizing operations, including accounting, marketing and systems.
 He also was responsible for developing personnel via training, mentoring and implementing various compensation plans.
 In 2002, Sky Insurance purchased the agency.
 Paradiso was the senior vice president for Sky Insurance from 2002-2004.
 From 2004-2008, Paradiso was the development manager for Majestic Golf Club, in Lehigh Acres, Florida where he oversaw the development of the operation including land acquisitions, sales and construction.
 From 2008-2012, he was Senior Vice President of Business Development for Maumee Valley Fabricators Inc./RLM Fabircating, Inc. in Toledo.
-Since 2013 and through the present, Paradiso remains a co-owner of BAS Broadcasting.
+Since 2013 and through 2019, Paradiso was a co-owner of BAS Broadcasting.
 The company has seven radio stations including AM 1600 WTTF in Tiffin.
 Paradiso’s first meeting was August 9.

 Favorite local restaurant: It’s difficult to choose, there are so many great restaurants across the county.
 I like the various small-town restaurants.